Dynamic scheduling in a partially fluid, partially lossy queueing system: System Description

 \subsection{Dynamic schedulers}

 We consider dynamic scheduling, wherein the scheduling policy for each class depends upon the state (occupancy) of both the classes.
 An eager scheduling (sub)policy (a set of rules that assign fractions of server capacity to various eager customers, which may also include the admission control rules) is chosen depending upon the tolerant state.
 The overall dynamic scheduler is characterized by a sequence of such eager sub-policies, one corresponding to each value of tolerant occupancy---the tolerant queue in turn utilizes the service capacity left unused by the eager class in a work-conserving manner.
-Our dynamic schedulers can be viewed to be of nested type: a top-level policy chooses the sub-policy used for scheduling the $\i$-class based on the occupancy (state) of the $\t$-class.\footnote{It is important to note that these nested schedulers are not restrictive; rather this is simply a convenient representation of dynamic schedulers.} As a result, the service processes of the two classes are interdependent (unlike in the case of static scheduling as considered in \cite{ANOR,Value}).
+Our dynamic schedulers can thus be viewed to be of nested type: a top-level policy chooses the sub-policy used for scheduling the $\i$-class based on the occupancy (state) of the $\t$-class.
+The sub-policy in turn determines, based on the number of eager customers in the system, the admission rule for subsequent arrivals, and the service rate to allocate to each existing eager job.
+It is important to note that these nested schedulers are not restrictive; rather this is simply a convenient representation of dynamic schedulers; details and examples follow.
+As a result, the service processes of the two classes are interdependent (unlike in the case of static scheduling as considered in \cite{ANOR,Value}).